-Personal counseling is a vital component of the support services offered at The College of St. Scholastica.
-The Center's counseling staff can help a student think through the feelings and problems of college life and other important issues.
-Professional counselors work closely and confidentially with students on a variety of issues including: developmental transitions (i.e. beginning college, graduation, etc.), relationship problems with peers or family, depression, anxiety and stress, sleep issues, substance abuse, eating disorders, difficulty in handling emotions, religious concerns, and building self-esteem and confidence.
-Individual and group counseling and assistance in referrals to community agencies and resources are available.
-Workshops are held on a variety of Health & Wellness topics.
+Personal counseling is a vital component of the mental health support services offered at The College of St. Scholastica.
+The Center's counseling staff can assist a student in addressing the feelings and stressors of college life and other important personal concerns.
+Professional clinicians work closely and confidentially with students on a variety of issues including: developmental transitions (i.e. beginning college, graduation, etc.), relationship problems with peers or family, depression, anxiety and stress, grief and loss, sleep issues, substance abuse, eating disorders, difficulty in handling emotions, religious concerns, and building self-esteem and confidence.

 Psychiatric Nurse Practitioner